 Overall, I found 21st Century Point & Figure a well-written, informative book.
 Du Plessis does a good job of explaining the mechanics of point and figure charting and provides plenty of real-world examples to help illustrate his points.

-This book is for you if you’re looking for a comprehensive guide to using point and figure charts in today’s markets.
+This book is for you if you want a comprehensive guide to using point and figure charts in today’s markets.

 14. Quantitative Trading Systems